We're on shortened Winter Hours hours until April! Click for details.

 Q. I'm in a rush today.
 Can I drop off my books and come back in a few days, or weeks?

 No, sorry, we just don't have the space to warehouse books we don't own.
-We look at them on the spot and we're quite fast: the average time to look at a box of books and make you an offer is less than 5 minutes.
+We look at them on the spot and we're quite fast: the average time to look at a single box of books and make you an offer is less than 10 minutes, even when we're busy.

 Q. Do you buy old textbooks, encyclopedia sets, magazines, etc?